Hausdorffcode/cs168/projects/proj2_routing/spec.md

 #### Resources

-- If you have questions, first take a look at the [FAQ section](#faq).
+- If you have questions, first take a look at the [FAQ page](faq.md).
 If your question isn't answered there, post to Piazza.
 - The distance-vector routing protocol you'll implement is similar to RIP.
 [RFC 2453](https://www.ietf.org/rfc/rfc2453.txt) describes RIPv2 and might be helpful for understanding the subtleties of this assignment.
 It covers several features of RIP that your distance-vector router should also implement, particularly split horizon and split horizon with poisoned reverse (3.4.3), and timed updates and route expiration (3.8).
 RIP has a few features that we don't require you to implement for this assignment, including triggered updates (3.4.4) and hold-down.

 ## Background on routing